ksheedy/ecommerce-pattern-library/patterns/forms/README.md

   desc: |
     Check boxes are to be used when a user needs to select from multiple items out a few possibilities.
 ---
+Forms are used in multiple places throughout the website, but mainly on the checkout page.